Aayush9029/InformationKit/README.md

 ### Usage
 InformationKit is extremely easy to integrate.
 You don't need to pass any variables, or set any parameters from your view.
-Just modify your **info.plist** and add `InformationSourceURL` and `InformationSortType` keys and done.
+Just add `InformationSourceURL` and `InformationSortType` keys to your **info.plist**.
 ```xml
 <!--index, random or prioritized-->
 <key>InformationSortType</key>